How to Get Rid of Fruit Flies

 Yes - Fruit Flies - Insect & Pest Control

-Now that you now how to get rid of fruit flies, it's time to plan for prevention.
+Now that you know how to get rid of fruit flies, it's time to plan for prevention.
 Fruit fly infestations can be tenacious.
-Since they breed so prolifically, it make take several weeks to completely eliminate all signs of the insects.
+Since they breed so prolifically, it may take several weeks to completely eliminate all signs of the insects.

 You should take a number of preventative steps to help support the effectiveness of your selected treatment methods.